 As we rolled out Typeform V2 (our upgraded survey builder), we got loads of feedback about the product.
 But we also got some comments about the way we worded our demographic survey templates:

 We checked out the article and learned from it.
-And we improved.
-Now in all our surveys we ask:
+And we improved how we ask about gender identity.
+Now in all our surveys, we ask:

 What is your gender?

 You’ve sent out your demographic survey questions—nice job.

 That’s not the end of this story though.
 Asking is the easy part, now you have to try and find some trends in the answers.

 Do Baby Boomers rate your product more than Millennials?
 Are part-timers more or less likely to use your app on Wednesdays?

 You can even cross-tabulate and discover that men over the age of 25 are your biggest fans.
 And that’s gonna cut your ad spend.

 So this article was all about making awkward questions, well, less awkward.